Akhil-Sangaonkar/MachineLearningAlgorithms/README.md

 This repository contains **from-scratch implementations** of popular machine learning algorithms in Python.
 Each notebook is self-contained and follows a structured workflow: **mathematical derivation → implementation → experiments → conclusions**.

 ---
-[!NOTE]
+> [!WARNING]
-Disclaimer: Some of the earlier implementations in this repository may be computationally inefficient.
+> **Disclaimer:** Some of the earlier implementations in this repository may be computationally inefficient.
 As I progress and refine my skills, newer code will prioritize better optimization and efficiency.

 ## Notebook Workflow